 Fig 12 - Placeholder Program Names

-These program names will display the features original name, so if you have changed the feature name of Reminders to Alerts for example, then in the drop down list you will see [Alert] but in the Content you will see _REMINDER_.
+These program names will display the features original name.
+If you have changed the feature name of Reminders to Alerts for example, then in the drop down list, you will see [Alert] but in the content you will see _REMINDER_.

-The _RELATED_ identifier shows that this field is taken from a feature that linked to your selected template.
+The _RELATED_ identifier shows that this field is taken from a feature that links to your selected template.

-For example, in the User Alert triggered template if you selected the field [Contract] Title then it will display in the Content as _RELATED_CONTRACT_TITLE_.
+For instance, in the User Alert triggered template, if you selected the field [Contract] Title, then it will display in the content as _RELATED_CONTRACT_TITLE_.

 Each custom field will stipulate the feature name (XXXX i.e. REMINDER) and have a unique number as its suffix.